59 Rivoli

 Musée des Arts Forains in Bercy

-In such an uneventful part of Paris, this unusual place definitely livens up the mood.
+On the far end of Paris, this unusual place definitely livens up the mood.
 What to expect: a bunch of antique, 19th century fairground paraphernalia organized in a very Parisian layout.
 Word of warning: It’s open to the public only between Christmas and New Years.
-Any other time you have to go with a tour guide.
+Any other time you have to book an experience in advance with a tour guide.
 But don’t worry, the reason lies in having the full experience: actor-guides really add to the immersive escapade with scripted pantomimes and even operating some of these vintage rides for the visitors.
 It will really bring out the child in you.

 ADDRESS: 53 Av. des Terroirs de France (12th arr.)